bpalmer4/readabs/README.md

    - `history=""` - provide a month-year string to extract historical ABS data.
      For example, you can set history="dec-2023" to the get the ABS data for a catalogue identifier that was originally published in respect of Q4 of 2023.
-     Note: not all ABS data sources are structured so that this technique works.
+     Note: not all ABS data sources are structured so that this technique works in every case; but most are.
    - `verbose=False` - Do not print detailed information on the data retrieval process.
      Setting this to true may help diagnose why something might be going wrong with the data retrieval process.